fxfactorial/ocaml-maxminddb/README.md

 # Examples

-Once you have `maxminddb` installed, try out the following example
+I assume you have `libmaxminddb` already installed on your system.

 ```ocaml
 (* This file is named dump_stats.ml *)